E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 In this formulation:
 - $\tilde{w}$ is the vertical **mass flux per unit reference density**, a key variable in a non-Boussinesq framework.
-- Vertical transport of mass, tracers, and momentum will use $\tilde{w}$ rather than volume flux $w$.
+- Vertical transport of mass, tracers, and momentum will use $\tilde{w}$ rather than the vertical velocity in height coordinates, $w$.

 [Griffies 2018](https://doi.org/10.2307/j.ctv301gzg) p.
 37  argues for the use of pseudo-velocities, which he calls the density-weighted velocity, for non-Boussinesq models.
 Griffies recommends a value of $\rho_0=1035$ kg/m$^3$, following p.
 47 of [Gill (1982)](https://doi.org/10.1016/S0074-6142(08)60028-5), because ocean density varies less than 2% from that value.

 The use of a constant $\rho_0$ in defining pseudo-height does not imply the Boussinesq approximation.
 In Boussinesq models, $\rho$ is set to $\rho_0$ everywhere except in the buoyancy term (i.e., the vertical pressure gradient or gravitational forcing).
 Here, by contrast, we retain the full $\rho$ in all terms, and use $\rho_0$ only as a normalization constant—for example, so that $d\tilde{z} \approx dz$ when $\rho \approx \rho_0$.
 This preserves full mass conservation while making vertical units more intuitive.

-This approach ensures consistency with mass conservation and simplifies vertical discretization.
+This approach ensures consistency with mass conservation and simplifies the derivation of the discrete equations.

 > **Note:** This definition does not invoke the Boussinesq approximation.
 The full, time- and space-dependent density $\rho(x, y, z, t)$ is retained in all conservation laws.
 The use of $\rho_0$ is solely for normalization.

 ### 5.1.
 Justification for Pseudo-Height Definition

-Alternative definitions could add an arbitrary offset, e.g., setting $\tilde{z} = 0$ at mean sea level.
+Alternative definitions of pseudo-height could add an arbitrary offset, e.g., setting $\tilde{z} = 0$ at mean sea level.
 However, the adopted form:

 $$
 \tilde{z} = -\frac{1}{\rho_0 g} \, p